Study.eu

 1 University College London University of Cambridge University of Oxford

-2 University of Oxford University College London University of Cambridge
+2 University of Cambridge University of Amsterdam University of Cambridge

-3 King's College London King's College London University College London
+3 King's College London KU Leuven University College London

-4 University of Cambridge University of Edinburgh King's College London
+4 University of Amsterdam The University of Edinburgh University of Amsterdam

-10 University of York University of Glasgow University of Bristol
+10 University of Zurich University of Groningen Utrecht University

 If you are particularly interested in how strong a university is in its research output, the UK offers another resource that is helpful when choosing your future university.
 The Research Excellence Framework (REF) is an assessment undertaken by higher education funding bodies on the research output of the individual departments at British universities.
 It examines three areas: